samantha-roth/ROAR_workshop/README.md

    Need this to set up a conda environment.
 The appropriate version of anaconda is specified at https://www.icds.psu.edu/computing-services/software/

-       conda env create --file parallel_env.yml --prefix /storage/work/svr5482/ROAR_workshop
+       conda env create --file parallel_env.yml

    create the conda environment with the name of your .yml file in the specified folder!

-       source deactivate
+       conda deactivate

    Deactivate your conda environment when you're done using it.

+PART 4: Run a R script within a conda environment.

+1. The new parts of the pbs file are:

-       source activate /storage/work/svr5482/ROAR_workshop/parallel_env
+       conda activate parallel_env

    Activates the conda environment you want to run your code in.
-If you're not using anything more than the base R packages in your code you don't need this line since you don't need to create a conda environment to load other packages.
-I'll send another email on conda environments.